noamross/jekyll-site/_posts/2012-11-16-sod-dynamics-1.md

 ~~~~

 The original model allows only dispersal between adjacent cells, so
-ameters table calls the dispersal kernel `adjacent.dispersal`, and gives
+the parameters table calls the dispersal kernel `adjacent.dispersal`, and gives
 two parameters.
 This function outputs the first parameter when within
 the cell, the second for dispersal to adjacent cells, and zero for other
 cells: